-Public school district revenues consist primarily of guaranteed State moneys, ad valorem property taxes and funds received from the State and federal government in the form of categorical aid under ongoing programs.
-All State Aid (as defined below) is subject to the appropriation of funds in the State's annual budget.
-Decreases in State revenues may affect appropriations made by the State Legislature to the school district.
+School district revenues consist primarily of guaranteed State moneys, ad valorem property taxes and funds received from the State and federal government in the form of categorical aid under ongoing programs.
+All State aid is subject to the appropriation of funds in the State's annual budget.
+Decreases in State revenues may affect appropriations made by the legislature to the school district.
 See "DISTRICT FINANCIAL INFORMATION."

 Each school district receives a portion of the local property taxes that are collected within its district boundaries.
-Most local property taxes are deducted from the State revenue limit to determine the portion of the State revenue limit funded from State's apportionment of revenue limit aid ("State Aid"), as described below.
+Most local property taxes are deducted from the District revenue limit to determine the amount of State revenue limit funding as described below.

 School districts in the State have historically received most of their revenues under a formula known as the "revenue limit."
-Each school district's revenue limit, which is funded by State general fund moneys and local property taxes, is allocated based on the average daily attendance ("ADA") of each school district for either the current or preceding school year.
-Generally, the State's apportionment of revenue limit aid to a district will amount to the difference between the school district's revenue limit and the school district's local property tax allocation.
+Each district's revenue limit, which is funded by State general fund moneys and local property taxes, is allocated based on the average daily attendance ("ADA") of each school district for either the current or preceding school year.
+Generally, the State's apportionment of revenue limit aid to a district will amount to the difference between the school district's revenue limit and the district's local property tax allocation.